-Pursuant to a placement agent agreement, dated, 2020, we have engaged H.C.
+Pursuant to an engagement agreement, dated August 17, 2020, we have engaged H.C.
 Wainwright & Co., LLC (the "Placement Agent") to act as our exclusive placement agent in connection with this offering.
 The Placement Agent is not purchasing or selling any such securities, nor is it required to arrange for the purchase and sale of any specific number or dollar amount of such securities, other than to use its "reasonable best efforts," to arrange for the sale of such securities by us.
 The terms of this offering are subject to market conditions and negotiations between us, the Placement Agent, and prospective investors.
-The placement agent agreement does not give rise to any commitment by the Placement Agent to purchase any of our securities, and the Placement Agent will have no authority to bind us by virtue of the placement agent agreement.
+The engagement agreement does not give rise to any commitment by the Placement Agent to purchase any of our securities, and the Placement Agent will have no authority to bind us by virtue of the engagement agreement.
 Further, the Placement Agent does not guarantee that it will be able to raise new capital in any prospective offering.
 The Placement Agent may engage sub-agents or selected dealers to assist with the offering.

-We will enter into a securities purchase agreement directly with institutional investors, at such investor's option, which purchase our securities in this offering, providing such investors with certain representations, warranties and covenants from us, which representations, warranties and covenants will not be available to other investors which do not enter into a securities purchase agreement.
-Investors which do not enter into a securities purchase agreement shall rely solely on this prospectus in connection with the purchase of our securities in the offering.
+We will enter into a securities purchase agreement directly with institutional investors, at such investor's option, which purchase our securities in this offering, providing such investors with certain representations, warranties and covenants from us, which representations, warranties and covenants will not be available to other investors which do not enter into a securities purchase agreement shall rely solely on this prospectus in connection with the purchase of our securities in the offering.

-We will deliver the Class A Ordinary Shares being issued to the investors electronically and will mail such investors physical warrant certificates for the warrants and pre-funded warrants, if any, sold in this offering, upon receipt of investor funds for the purchase of the Class A Ordinary Shares, pre-funded warrants, if any, and warrants offered pursuant to this prospectus.
-We expect to deliver the securities being offered pursuant to this prospectus on or about , 2020.
+We will deliver the securities being issued to the investors upon receipt of investor funds for the purchase of the securities offered pursuant to this prospectus.
+We expect to deliver the securities being offered pursuant to this prospectus on or about [], 2020.